17-Year-old Blue Lives Matter Fan Charged With Murder After Two Killed at Kenosha Protest

 “So people are getting injured and our job is to protect this business,” he replies.
 “And part of my job is to also help people.
 If there is somebody hurt I’m running into harms way.
 That’s why I have my rifle because I need to protect myself obviously.
 I also have my med kit.”

+In a separate video apparently shot Tuesday, the same individual appeared to utter the words “I’m Kyle, by the way,” to a videographer on scene in Kenosha.

 The arrest came after hours of social media chatter tying the teenager to the shooting.
-Rittenhouse’s Facebook page became unavailable shortly before the announcement, but it included numerous photos with Blue Lives Matter-style pro-police slogans and imagery, as well as of an Armalite rifle similar to the one he appears to have been photographed carrying in Kenosha.
+Rittenhouse’s Facebook page became unavailable shortly before the announcement of his arrest, but it included numerous photos with Blue Lives Matter-style pro-police slogans and imagery, as well as of an Armalite rifle similar to the one he appears to have been photographed carrying in Kenosha.

 In a December 2018 post, Rittenhouse requested his followers donate for his birthday to a police advocacy organization, Humanizing the Badge.